atavory/ibex/README.rst

 * providing `pandas <http://pandas.pydata.org/>`_ adapters for `estimators conforming to the sickit-learn protocol <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_, in particular those of `scikit-learn <http://scikit-learn.org/stable/>`_ itself

-* allowing easier, and more succinct ways of combining estimators, features, and pipelines
+* providing easier, and more succinct ways of combining estimators, features, and pipelines

 (You might also want to check out the excellent `pandas-sklearn <https://pypi.python.org/pypi/sklearn-pandas>`_ which has the same aims, but takes a very different approach.)